The Outbreak of Thermal Pollution

 Power Plants and Industrial Facilities

-Thermoelectric power plants involve producing heat, which is then converted into water that runs through a long series of pipes in the boiler to produce steam.
+Thermoelectric power plants generate heat, which is then used to convert water into steam that runs through a long series of pipes in the boiler.
 This is one cause of thermal pollution.
 These power plants use coal, natural gas, nuclear power, or biomass to operate.

 In addition, it can also use other waste products for its day-to-day operations.
 Generally, power plants are constructed and situated near a body of water—such as a river, lake, or ocean—to get a nearby, instant, and steady water supply.

-As such, it condenses and transforms into steam, which, in turn, powers turbines to generate electrical power.
-In another aspect, water is also utilized in cool-inducing machinery, which, ironically, gets very hot, causing it to release excess heat into the water.
+As such, it condenses and transforms into steam, which in turn powers turbines to generate electricity.
+In another aspect, water is also used in cooling machinery, which, ironically, gets very hot and releases excess heat into the water.

 To continue, the water absorbs heat while the excess from the evaporation process is returned to the source.